youssif00/Unsloth-Llama3-Finetune/README.md

 This indicates that the model was learning effectively from the dataset.

 ## Future Improvements

 - **Train for More Steps:** The model was only trained for 60 steps as a demonstration.
 Training for more epochs or steps would likely yield better performance.
 - **Merge and Save:** The LoRA adapters can be merged into the base model and saved as a single model for easier deployment.

+## 🤝 Contributing
+Feel free to open issues and pull requests to improve the project!

+📄 License This project is licensed under the MIT License.
+See LICENSE for details.

+✉️ Contact Yossif Reda – yossifreda500@gmail.com
 - **Push to Hub:** The fine-tuned model can be pushed to the Hugging Face Hub for sharing and community use.
 - **Evaluation:** Implement a formal evaluation pipeline using a separate test set to measure performance on metrics like ROUGE, BLEU, or accuracy on specific tasks.